46th House District candidate Kinzler says states around Illinois with right-to-work laws are 'flourishing'

 “My guess is the people in those states are probably making more income and being more productive because of that.”

-The state senate voted to override Gov. Bruce Rauner’s veto of the bill Oct.
+The state Senate voted to override Gov. Bruce Rauner’s veto of the bill Oct.
 24. The House moved to override the veto Nov.
 7, but it failed.

-Right-to-work laws offer remove mandates requiring workers pay union fees.
+Right-to-work laws remove mandates requiring workers to pay union fees.
 SB 1905 would have made putting the local right-to-work ordinances into effect a crime for which elected officials voting in such measures could be punished.